lokmanTech/lokmanTech/README.md

 # My Data-Driven Web Developer Journey

 Hello there, I'm Lokman Hakim.
-Welcome to my Data Science journey repository!
-Here, I'll be documenting my path towards becoming a proficient Data Scientist.
+Welcome to my Data-Driven Web Developer journey repository!
+Here, I'll be documenting my path towards becoming a proficient data-driven web developer.
 Whether you're a fellow learner, a potential employer, or just someone curious about my progress, I hope you find this repository insightful and motivating.

 ## About Me